 - FAQs

 Today, the independence we are enjoying was achieved through the efforts of many revolutionary Indian freedom fighters, such as Mahatma Gandhi, Jawaharlal Nehru, Chandra Shekhar Azad, Rani Lakshmi Bai of Jhansi, and more, who took the lead in organizing the struggle which led to India’s independence.
-For better clarity, here is an image of some of the most famous Indian freedom fighters:
+For better clarity, here is an image of some of the most famous freedom fighters of India:

 - Mahatma Gandhi